-Back in the late eighties, golf course architect Dan Maples was called upon to create a championship-style golf course just south of downtown Charlotte.
-And when it opened in 1989, the Providence Country Club became the centerpiece of one of the finest country club communities in the Queen City.
-In 2016, Raleigh-based McConnell Golf purchased the club, and in 2008, McConnell brought in noted golf course architect Kris Spence to rework the original Maples design here at Providence Country Club.
+In the late eighties, golf course architect Dan Maples was called upon to create a championship-style golf course just south of downtown Charlotte.
+When it opened in 1989, the Providence Country Club became the centerpiece of one of the finest country club communities in the Charlotte area.

 In 2016, Raleigh-based McConnell Golf purchased the Providence Country Club, and in 2018, McConnell brought in noted golf course architect Kris Spence to rework the original Maples design.